ArnoXf/xmega-pdi-pi2/README.md

 xmega-pdi-pi2
 =============

-Programmer for flashing a directly connected AVR XMEGA from a Raspberry Pi 2, using the PDI protocol.
+Programmer for flashing a directly connected AVR XMEGA from a SAMA5D2, using the PDI protocol.

 Rationale